All Episodes

 They are going to happen.

-The I and and I I presumed falsely.
+And I presumed falsely.

-I just want to see what the Republican agenda is, and you laid it out fairly accurately in order to now shoot holes in it.
+And you laid it out fairly accurately in order to now shoot holes in it.

 That's not working out so well.

-But if you want to keep at it, go right ahead, because I'm entertained.
+But if you want to keep at it, go right ahead because I'm entertained.

-I also brought up the military.
+Now, I also brought up the military.

 Sure.

-And that's you'd agree with that, right?
+And you'd agree with that, right?

 Correct.